Reading to Canterbury train with Southeastern

 Why should you book Reading to Canterbury trains with Omio?

-Southeastern operates all train services from Reading to Canterbury.
-Omio is the only official third party seller for Southeastern tickets.
+Southeastern operates all trains services from Reading to Canterbury.

 Why book with Omio vs Southeastern?